-However, it wasn’t until I spotted this post on Pinterest that I ever thought to wrap them and make an advent activity out of reading together.
+Our family has always liked to keep a stash of Christmas books in a basket on the hearth to read with our little ones during the holidays.
+However, it wasn’t until I spotted this book-a-day Christmas Countdown on Pinterest that I ever thought to wrap them up and make an advent activity out of reading together.

 And for day 25, I’ll wrap a copy of the Bible, so my husband can read Luke 2 aloud before the family opens gifts on Christmas morning, just like my own father always did when I was growing up.